AbdalrahmanOthman01/SWE-project/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries or support, please contact [your email here].
+For any inquiries or support, please contact eva@gmail.com.

 ---
-Enjoy using F.R.I.D.A.Y-AI, your personal Python-based virtual assistant!
+Enjoy using EVAF.R.I.D.A.Y-AI, your personal Python-based virtual assistant!